StratusLab/documentation/users-tutorial/src/main/markdown/05-vm-lifecycle.md

              Public ip: 134.158.75.75
       :: Done!

-Response should give the VM ID and Public IP address.
+Response should give the VM ID and Public IP address of the VM.

+All of the StratusLab commands support the `--help` option, which will give detailed information about the command and its options.

 ## Describe